Lower bounds for the number of subrings in $\mathbb{Z}^n$: Introduction

 \subsection{Outline of the paper}

-In the rest of this paper, we discuss results for lower bounds of both the number of subrings of a fixed prime power index and for the abscissa of convergence of $\zeta_{\Z^n, \, p}^R(s)$.
+In the rest of this paper, we discuss lower bounds for various functions related to subrings in $\Z^n$ including $f_n(p^e)$, $N_n(B)$, and the abscissa of convergence of $\zeta_{\Z^n, \, p}^R(s)$.
 In Section \ref{extended_brakenhoff}, we summarize results from Brakenhoff \cite{brakenhoff} and then show how these results lead to better asymptotic lower bounds for $N_n(B)$.
 Brakenhoff gives a lower bound for $f_n(p^e)$, when $e \in [(n-1), 2(n-1)]$.
 We extend his method to obtain a lower bound for $f_n(p^e)$ for all $e \ge n-1$.
 In Section \ref{method_counting}, we introduce Liu's method of counting subrings in $\Z^n$ by counting matrices in Hermite normal form with certain conditions.
 We then provide an algorithmic method for counting such matrices.
 In Section \ref{fn_bound_sect}, we prove new lower bounds for $f_n(p^e)$ using the method discussed in Section \ref{method_counting}.
 In Section \ref{asymptotic_section}, we prove a lower bound for the abscissa of convergence of $\zeta_{\Z^n, \, p}^R(s)$.
 In Section \ref{order_sect}, we connect the results in this paper to the problem of counting orders in a number field.
 Finally, in Section \ref{further_q} we discuss further questions.